abinnquist/fNIRSpreProcessing/README.md

 # fNIRSpreProcessing
-SCN Lab current preprocessing pipeline (12/26/2021).
+SCN Lab current preprocessing pipeline (09/25/2022).
 For an older version see: https://github.com/smburns47/preprocessingfNIRS

 # preprocessingfNIRS
 UCLA SCN lab preprocessing function for fNIRS data, collected with NIRx: NIRScout or NIRSport2.
-Currently updating to preprocess SNIRF files.
+Will preprocess Snirf files but only if you have Homer3 toolbox.

 # About
-This is a script you can run OR use as a function that automates the SCN lab's current preprocessing pipeline for fNIRS data (originally written by Shannon Burns, 2018, MIT License).
+This is a script you can run with Gui pop-ups OR use as a function that automates the SCN lab's current preprocessing pipeline for fNIRS data (originally written by Shannon Burns, 2018, MIT License).
-It also only supports data formats collected with NIRx and TechEn, but new ones can be implemented if needed (SNIRF files in progress).
 See below for more details on each step of the pipeline, and how to use this code yourself.
-(Note: lightly maintained, so don't be surprised to find bugs right now.
-Please report any you see!)

 # Dependencies
-preprocessingfNIRS depends on two publicly available Matlab packages - inpaint_nans and Homer2.
-The first is small and included with the preprocessingfNIRS repo.
+preprocessingfNIRS depends on two publicly available Matlab packages - inpaint_nans and some Homer2 scripts.
+These are included with the preprocessingfNIRS repo.
-The second is a larger collection of various fNIRS processing functions and can be downloaded at https://www.nitrc.org/projects/homer2.
-I am currently looking into Homer3 but for now we are still using Homer2.
+If you want to use a Snirf file you must downloaded the full Homer3 toolbox at https://github.com/BUNPC/Homer3.

 # Contents
-- preprocessingfNIRS is structured as 5-step pipeline: extracting raw data from files; trimming dead time; removing bad channels; creating auxillary variables used by the
+- preprocessingfNIRS is structured as 6-step pipeline: extracting raw data from files; trimming dead time; removing bad channels; creating auxillary variables used by the
+Homer2.nirs data format; motion correction of the data with your choice of correction; quality check for remaining unreliable channels after motion correction; compilation of data into one .mat file (optional).
-Homer2.nirs data format; preprocessing the data with our chosen algorithms from Homer2.
-Please see comments in main.m file to read about specific functionality.
+Please see comments in runNIRSPreproc.m file to read about specific functionality.
+Folders are for the most part organized in this step-based structure to more easily navigate to specific scripts if there is a problem or you want to modify.

-- extractNIRxData/extractTechEnData do step 1, reading in raw nirs data.

-- removeBadChannels does step 3, creating a mask for which channels to keep or to mark as noise and remove (see below entry for testQCoD for removal method).

-- getMiscNirsVars does step 4, creating auxillary variables from data if it wasn't already in a .nirs format (the format Homer2 uses)

-- fNIRSFilterPipeline does the last step, our current default filtering pipeline.
-Add or remove methods from here to change up exactly how the data is preprocessed (this is where the Homer2 dependency comes in).
+FOLDER STRUCTURE
+-0_designOptions/
+-1_extractFuncs/

-- The inpain_nans dependency.
-A small helper function that interpolates missing values in a timecourse.
+     - The inpain_nans dependency that interpolates missing values in a timecourse stored here.
+-2_trimming/
+-3_removeNoisy/
+     -motionCorrs/
+          -wavelet/
+     -raw_OD_concentration/
+-4_filtering/
+-5_qualityControl/
+-6_compileData/
+-helperScripts/
+     -In development

+- Currently there are five options asked for by the input motionCorr:
+      -Volatility correction=1, PCfilter=2, PCA=3, CBSI=4, Wavelet=5, or none=6.
+I'm leaning toward wavelet currently.

 - The "testQCoD.m" helper function.
 This tells you which channels are being marked as good and bad, and also visualizes the power spectral density of the raw signal in each fNIRS channel.
 Doing so is our current approach to finding bad channels (good channels have a preponderance of signal in slow frequencies, pure noise has random amounts of signal at every frequency).